Mihoubi/dynamique-cluster-nifi/README.md

 ### Add users to the Nifi Cluster

+Schema explain how to add users :
 !['datalake_architecture'](./doc/schemas/add_users.png)

 ### How to do promotion from environment to another onvironment CI/CD process with NIFI

+Schema explain how to promote from environment to another environment

 !['datalake_architecture'](./doc/schemas/promition_environment.png)